yohasebe/rsyntaxtree/docs/documentation.md

 - `%NP`, `%@blue:NP` — a region shade behind the whole subtree → [Region Shade](#region-shade)
 - `@red:NP`, `@#3af:NP` — colour, by name or 3/6 hex digits → [Per-Node Styling](#per-node-styling-color)

-**Options** — each is a select in the [web interface](https://yohasebe.com/rsyntaxtree) and a flag on the command line: `format` (png, svg, pdf, ...), `fontstyle` and `fontsize`, `color`, `linewidth`, `leafstyle` (what joins a node to its leaf), `direction` (ttb, ltr, btt), `mirror` for RTL scripts, `tidy` and `hspacing` and `vheight` for the packing and the spacing, `polyline` for right-angled connectors, `hide_default_connectors` for figures whose links are all drawn by hand, `transparent` for a clear background, `derivation` for categorial-style figures, `hyphen` (whether a hyphen is markup or a character), and `shear` with `shear_plane`, which tilt the finished figure — the whole drawing leans by the given angle (degrees, positive leaning the top to the right) and lies on a plane drawn behind it, so the lean reads as a surface seen at an angle rather than as a mistake. `shear_plane` turns that plane off or gives it a colour. `vmargin` sets the clearance between a label and its connectors — the same above and below, measured from the type the row actually contains.
+**Options** — each is a select in the [web interface](https://yohasebe.com/rsyntaxtree) and a flag on the command line: `format` (png, svg, pdf, ...), `fontstyle` and `fontsize`, `color`, `linewidth`, `leafstyle` (what joins a node to its leaf), `direction` (ttb, ltr, btt), `mirror` for RTL scripts, `tidy` and `hspacing` and `vheight` for the packing and the spacing, `polyline` for right-angled connectors, `hide_default_connectors` for figures whose links are all drawn by hand, `transparent` for a clear background, `derivation` for categorial-style figures, `hyphen` (whether a hyphen is markup or a character), and `shear` with `shear_plane`, which tilt the finished figure — the whole drawing leans by the given angle (degrees, positive leaning the top to the right) and lies on a plane drawn behind it, so the lean reads as a surface seen at an angle rather than as a mistake. `shear_plane` turns that plane off or gives it a colour, and a transparent background takes it away for you. `vmargin` sets the clearance between a label and its connectors — the same above and below, measured from the type the row actually contains.
 Each option is described in the section it concerns.

 ### Tree Direction